2016–17 Women's Big Bash League season: Young gun award

 Sydney Sixers all-rounder Ashleigh Gardner was named the Young Gun of WBBL|02, having scored 414 runs with the bat and claiming ten wickets with the ball throughout the season.

-"Player of the match" tally

-The table below shows the number of Player of the Match awards won by each player throughout the season.
-The career tally indicates the number of awards won by a player throughout her entire time in the league at the conclusion of the season, including awards won while previously playing for a different WBBL team.

 Audience

 There was greater television coverage than the previous season, with twelve games aired live by Network Ten, including four stand-alone games on the opening weekend.
 This included the Sydney Thunder vs Melbourne Stars match, which was shown on Network Ten's primary channel during prime time—a first for a stand-alone women's sporting match in Australia.
 The remaining 47 games were streamed live through Cricket Australia's Live app and Website, and the WBBL Facebook page.

 Below are the Australian television ratings for the season.